SGpp/DisCoTec/paper.md

 # Summary

 Higher-dimensional problems (by which we typically mean more than three space dimensions and one time dimension) quickly require huge amounts of computational resources such as memory and core-h.
 An example of this are plasma simulations in the field of confined fusion research.
 The sparse grid combination technique addresses this problem:
 Instead of solving the problem on one grid that is very finely resolved in all dimensions, the problem is solved on a combination of grids which are all rather coarsely resolved -- each of them differently in the different dimensions.
-By updating each other's information throughout the simulation, the grids still solve the problem accurately.
+By updating each other's information throughout the simulation, the combined grids still obtain an accurate solution of the overall problem.

 # Statement of need

 `DisCoTec` is a C++ framework for the sparse grid combination technique.
 Targeted at HPC systems, it is used for parallel simulations, drawing on distributed-memory parallelism via MPI [@heeneMassivelyParallelCombination2018] and shared-memory parallelism via OpenMP.
 It is designed to be used in combination with existing simulation codes, which can be used with `DisCoTec` in a black-box fashion.